wldhks1959/wldhks1959/README.md

 ## About Me
 - 🔭 I’m currently working on [nothing]
-- 🌱 I’m currently learning [nothing]
+- 🌱 I’m currently learning [OpenGL]
 - 👯 I’m looking to collaborate on [nothing]
 - 🤔 I’m looking for help with [nothing]
 - 💬 Ask me about [nothing]